actionless/pikaur/README.md

 ##### SudoLoopInterval (default: 1)
-Interval in seconds in which `sudo` command will be spawned in the background to awoid asking for sudo password more than once
+Interval in seconds in which `sudo` command will be spawned in the background to avoid asking for sudo password more than once
 (`-1` to disable sudo loop at all).

 ##### PacmanPath (default: pacman)